cloudiator/colosseum/documentation/api/entities/CloudHardware.md

 Parameter           | Description
 -------------       | -------------
-cloudHardware_id    | The id of the cloudHardware to update. cloud               | The cloud associated with the CloudHardware. hardware            | The hardware associated with the CloudHardware. cloudUuid           | The UUID of the cloudHardware.
+cloudHardware_id    | The id of the CloudHardware to update. cloud               | The cloud associated with the CloudHardware. hardware            | The hardware associated with the CloudHardware. cloudUuid           | The UUID of the CloudHardware.

 ###Request Example